intel/llvm/sycl/doc/SharedLibraries.md

-The following assumption is made: each device image represents some combination of defined symbols (kernels or `SYCL_EXTERNAL` functions) and different device images may contain only exactly the same or not overlapping combination of defined symbols.
+The following assumption is made: each device image represents some combination of defined symbols (kernels or `SYCL_EXTERNAL` functions) and different device images either contain exactly the same symbols or not overlapping list of defined symbols.
 If this assumption is not correct, there can be two cases:
   - Same symbols have the same definitions.
 In this case it doesn't matter which device image is taken to use duplicated symbol